ssfsx17/ffpnp/GMGuide.md

 The average monster has the following statistics:

-- Experience Level = the party's average Experience Level
+- Monster Level = the party's average Experience Level
+- Maximum HP = M-Level * M-Level * 2
+- Maximum MP = M-Level * 10
-- Attributes = Experience Level
+- Physical Damage = M-Level * M-Level
-- Accuracy & Magic Accuracy = Experience Level * 2
+- Accuracy & Magic Accuracy = M-Level * 2
+- Evasion & Magic Evasion = M-Level * 1.5
-- Defense & Magic Defense = Experience Level * Experience Level * 0.5
+- Defense & Magic Defense = M-Level * M-Level * 0.5
-- Monster HP is not subject to the HP Limit, so can go five digits and beyond.
+- Monster HP is not subject to the HP Limit

 Since monsters have no inherent rewards, the GM is free to give XP and JP incentives if the party seeks out tougher-than-average monsters, or to reduce XP and JP awards if the party seeks out weaker-than-average monsters.

 Suggested traits for boss monsters:

-- HP is multiplied by 10 or more.
+- HP is multiplied by 20 or more.
+- MP is multiplied by 5 or more
+- +50 Evasion and Magic Evasion against status effects and HP-reducing effects, or halved effectiveness of these.
-- Instant death effects are converted to 9999 damage.
+- Successful instant-death are converted to 9999 damage.
+- Successful HP-reducing effects are capped at 9999 damage.

 ## Rewards

-XP: Experience Level * Experience Level * 500
+XP: Experience Level * Experience Level * 1,000
 - A table is provided for easier referencing.
-- This means that, assuming a pace of 1 session per week, it takes nearly 2 years to reach level 99.
+- This means that, assuming a pace of 1 session per week, level 99 can be reached in roughly one year.

-JP: Experience Level * 5
+JP: Experience Level * 10

-Gil: Experience Level * 1,000
+Gil: Experience Level * 2,000

 Additional XP and JP can be incentivized through a variety of options: